Ajb2k3/ULI/README.md

 Does not work in Apple safari as it is missing the Web.serial function.

+Only 1 RCX tower can be used as its hard coaded in the functions so far.

 ## Update 04 - March - 2026
 Start of inclusion of Bliss' simple RCX python functions from - https://github.com/BlissCA/LegoRcxPy